project-akri/akri/docs/user-guide.md

         # Configure Akri to use MicroK8s' CRI socket
         export AKRI_HELM_CRICTL_CONFIGURATION="--set agent.host.crictl=/usr/local/bin/crictl --set agent.host.dockerShimSock=/var/snap/microk8s/common/run/containerd.sock"
         ```
+        If you don't have a existing kubectl and helm installations, you can add aliases.
+If you do not want to set an alias, add microk8s in front of all kubectl and helm commands.
+        ```sh
+        alias kubectl='microk8s kubectl'
+        alias helm='microk8s helm3'
+        ```
     1. If using **Kubernetes**, Helm and crictl do not require additional configuration.

 1. Install Akri Helm chart and enable the desired Configuration (in this case, ONVIF is enabled).
 See the [ONVIF Configuration documentation](./onvif-sample.md) to learn how to customize the Configuration.
 Instructions on deploying the udev Configuration can be found in [this document](./udev-sample.md).

-To allow the controller to run on a node other than the control plane, add `--set controller.onlyOnMaster=false` to your install command below.
+    To ensure that the Akri Controller only runs on the control plane, add `--set controller.onlyOnMaster=true` to your install command below.
+This will only run the controller on a node with the label `node-role.kubernetes.io/master`, which is the default label for the control plane node for Kubernetes.
+However, MicroK8s and K3s do not have this label by defaul, so you can add it by running `kubectl label node ${HOSTNAME,,} node-role.kubernetes.io/master= --overwrite=true`.

     ```sh
     helm repo add akri-helm-charts https://deislabs.github.io/akri/
     helm install akri akri-helm-charts/akri-dev \